 If a ring has captured your attention, it’s time to learn more about it.
 Apart from asking for the gemstone’s paperwork, you can ask if the ring was ever altered.

 If any significant restoration happened, you should know about it.
 You can ask if the ring’s gemstone is fragile or not.

-And how you should properly clean the ring.
+Learn how you should properly clean the ring.
 Finally, you can ask if they can perform the ring’s resizing if it doesn’t fit your fiancé’s finger perfectly.

 Avoiding Common Mistakes

 If you choose to go with a vintage engagement ring replica, that’s great.
 But only if you make this decision consciously.
 If you pick a reproduction thinking that it’s an original vintage ring, that’s a pitfall you should avoid.